proteinreport/proteinreport.org/content/en/directory/mosa-meat/index.md

 weight: 5000
 uuid: 5820
 ---
 <p>Startup working on cultivated beef in collaboration with Mark Post at Maastricht University.
-Since Post produced the first clean burger in 2013, the company&#039;s focus is on affordability and scalability.</p>
+Since Post produced the first clean burger in 2013, the company's focus is on affordability and scalability.</p>